DeltaRig/DeltaRig/README.md

 ### Hi there!
 ### I'm Daniela Rigoli 💻

 I'm currently pursuing a master's degree in Computer Science, having completed an undergraduate thesis focused on the recognition of cigarette thefts in supermarkets using computer vision.
-I

 - 👩‍💻 I’m working as an Software Engineer at Dell Technologies.